corda/corda/docs/source/api-contract-constraints.rst

 If a ``ContractState``'s owning ``Contract`` cannot be identified by either of these mechanisms, and the ``targetVersion`` of the
 CorDapp is 4 or greater, then transaction verification will fail with a ``TransactionRequiredContractUnspecifiedException``.
-If the owning ``Contract`` _can_ be identified, but the ``ContractState`` has been bundled with a different contract, then transaction verification will fail with a ``TransactionContractConflictException``.
+If the owning ``Contract`` *can* be identified, but the ``ContractState`` has been bundled with a different contract, then transaction verification will fail with a ``TransactionContractConflictException``.

 How constraints work
 --------------------

-Starting from Corda 3 there are two types of constraint that can be used: hash and zone whitelist.
-In future releases a third type will be added, the signature constraint.
+In Corda 4 there are three types of constraint that can be used in production environments: hash, zone whitelist and signature.
+For development purposes the ``AlwaysAcceptAttachmentConstraint`` allows any attachment to be selected.

+Hash and zone whitelist constraints were available in Corda 3, with hash constraints being used as default.
+In Corda 4 the default constraint is the signature constraint if the jar is signed.
+Otherwise, the default constraint type is either a zone constraint, if the network parameters in effect when the transaction is built contain an entry for that contract class, or a hash constraint if not.

 **Hash constraints.** The behaviour provided by public blockchain systems like Bitcoin and Ethereum is that once data is placed on the ledger, the program that controls it is fixed and cannot be changed.
 There is no support for upgrades at all.
 This implements a